 Monolingual, minority language single parent

 If you move to a different language environment with your child, you might find that you are the only person that regularly speaks your language with your little one.
 You will most likely be working, so the time you spend with your child is restricted to evenings and days off.
 Should you give up on your language and support your child in learning the local language?
 A solid foundation in the home language is the best support for learning an additional one, so the advice is to keep speaking your familiar language with your child.
 A move is a big change for both adults and children, so changing the language you have communicated in until now is not to be recommended.
-Should you switch to the majority language, it is highly likely that your child will gain at most a passive understanding of it.
+Should you switch to the majority language, it is highly likely that your child will gain at most a passive understanding of the minority language.

 Depending on the age of your child there are different ways you can give your support.
 A child under the age about seven will pick up the local language fairly quickly once immersed in it in nursery or school and grow up to speak the language accent-free.
 You can prepare your child by watching children’s programmes and cartoons in the language together before the move.
 For older children, look for online tuition, some of which you can find for free on educational and governmental websites.
 The more costly option is to enrol your child in a language course or to arrange private tuition.